Cremorne Point Circuit Walk: Scenic Sydney Harbour Views

 A key point of interest on the western side of Cremorne Point is the historic MacCallum swimming pool, where you can swim laps against the backdrop of the Sydney CBD skyline and the Harbour Bridge.

-Originally built as a rock pool by Olympic swimmer Fred Lane in the early 20th century, local resident Hugh MacCallum improved and looked after the pool in years to come.
+Originally built as a rock pool by Olympic swimmer Fred Lane in the early 20th century, local resident Hugh MacCallum improved and looked after the pool in the years to come.

 In 1930, the North Sydney Council took ownership of the pool and officially named it the Hugh MacCallum Pool, in recognition of his great work.

-The MacCallum pool is free for everyone to enjoy, but it does close regularly for cleaning.
+Now named the MacCallum pool, this 33-metre-long harbour-side swimming pool has a charming heritage atmosphere.
+The pool is free for everyone to enjoy, but it does close regularly for cleaning.

 If you would like to go for a swim, it’s best to check the North Sydney council website for the cleaning timetable and other practical information.